markec12345678/castlekingdoms2027/STYLEGUIDE.md

     end
     ```

-  - Prefer defaults to `else` statements where it makes sense.
-This results in
-    less complex and safer code at the expense of variable reassignment, so
-    situations may differ.
+  - Prefer defaults to `else` statements where it makes sense; This results in less complex and safer code at the expense of variable reassignment, so situations may differ.

     ```lua
     --bad